willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 A learning experience
 =====================

-My initial understanding suggested that to fix this, I would just need to make changes to Tecken and the stackwalker and Socorro wouldn't need any changes.
+My initial understanding of the problem suggested I could fix this by making changes to Tecken and I wouldn't need to make any changes to the stackwalker or Socorro.
 That's what led me to believe I could fix this in a week.
 I was wrong.

 Attempt 1